charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - optimizations come at a cost. only use if you need to make direct comparasions for referential comparisons of non-primitive data types such as objects and functions
 - another use case is when you have a very computationally expensive calculation
 - see this article for more on tips of examples for the the two usecases I mentioned here: https://kentcdodds.com/blog/usememo-and-usecallback

+### React references
+- see this lesson to see useful links to stay connected what is happening with react and where you should be going after this: https://www.theodinproject.com/lessons/node-path-react-conclusion
+-